fastforwardlabs/ff14_blog/_posts/2020-04-28-Intro-to-QA.md

 In this paradigm, one does not need to identify the answer type, the parts of speech, or the proper nouns.
 One need only feed the question and the passage into the model and wait for the answer.
 While this is an exciting development, it does have its drawbacks.
 When the model doesn’t work, it’s not always straightforward to identify the problem - and scaling these models is still a challenging prospect.
 These models generally perform better (according to your quantitative metric of choice) relative to the number of parameters they have (the more, the better), but the cost of inference also goes up - and with it, the difficulty of implementation in settings like federated learning scenarios or on mobile devices.

 ## Building a Question-Answerer
-At the beginning of this article we said we were going to build a QA system.
+At the beginning of this article, we said we were going to build a QA system.
 Now that we’ve covered some background, we can describe our approach.
 Over the course of the next two months, two of Cloudera Fast Forward’s Research Engineers, Melanie Beck and Ryan Micallef, will build a QA system following the information retrieval-based method, by creating a document retriever and document reader.
 We’ll focus our efforts on exploring and experimenting with various Transformer architectures (like BERT) for the document reader, as well as off-the-shelf search engine algorithms for the retriever.
 Neither of us has built a system like this before, so it’ll be a learning experience for everyone.
 And that’s precisely why we wanted to invite you along for the journey!
 We’ll share what we learn each step of the way by posting and discussing example code, in addition to articles covering topics like:

 - existing QA training sets for Transformers and what you’ll need to develop your own
 - how to evaluate the quality of a QA system - both the reader and retriever
 - building a search engine over a large set of documents
 - and more!

 Because we’ll be writing about our work as we go, we might end up in some dead ends or run into some nasty bugs; such is the nature of research!
 When these things happen, we’ll share our thoughts on what worked, what didn’t, and why - but it’s important to note upfront that while we do have a solid goal in mind, the end product may turn out to be quite different than what we currently envision.
-Stay tuned because in our next post we’ll start digging into the nuts and bolts!
+Stay tuned; in our next post we’ll start digging into the nuts and bolts!